friscolt/friscolt.github.io/index.md

 My interests are in computer vision, medical image processing, and machine learning.
 This involves multidisciplinary research from computing (mainly), (a bit  of) biophotonics, and medicine.

-I'm now working on three interesting projects:
+I'm now working on some interesting projects:

 *  [Visualization and localization of blood vessels in speckle images](/bloodvessels)
 *  [Classification of kidney stones in endoscopic images](/kidneystones)